 SC: It’s so beautiful, so real, so you and very current.
 I feel like you moved to the head of the pack!
 I hear people saying all the time, ‘Oh my god I love Sadie’s style, she’s so put together she always looks dressed for the occasion,’ and it’s all you.
 I want to know how that’s changed as you are coming more and more into the spotlight?
 Do you feel like your style has evolved in a way that matches you?
 And is it getting easier or harder?

 SL: Well, first of all, honest shout out to you because you gave me the tools in the beginning, as well as permission, to ‘up my game’.
 You also introduced me to designers that had soul, and instead of ‘emergency’ shopping, and now I really enjoy it!
 Cultivating and curating a full wardrobe that’s ‘me’ is one of my favorite things that you helped me figure out, which is not super intuitive to me.
-It’s like: ‘a little bit old, a little bit of shine, a little bit of texture,’ and just mixing things in a palette and not being so uniform.
+It’s like: ‘a dose of vintage, a bit of shimmer, and some texture,’ then just mixing things in a palette and not being so uniform.
 That’s been really fun for me because I love old things, I love texture, or, if you’ve been in my home, you know I love color.
 But I also like things to be pretty simple, so it’s been kind of fun.

 The part of the question about being in the spotlight: it does feel good when I’m presenting, or even just at work with my team, to be really, really comfortable in what I’m wearing.
 And to not feel like what I’m wearing is my “presentation outfit” but it’s actually me.
 There have been times when I thought I needed to ‘wear the suit’, or a certain dress, but then the strap keeps falling down, or it doesn’t really fit my body.
 Now, I’ll update a little bit when I’m presenting but it’s pretty much what I would wear anyway.